 Advertising: We do not accept third-party advertisements.

-Publishing frequency: Each calendar year will have one volume.
+Publishing frequency: Each calendar year will have six-volume.
 The journal publishes articles as soon as the final copy-edited version is approved by the authors rather than waiting for a collection of articles.
-Also, each article is published in its respective category (editorial, review, original or commentary).
+Also, each article is published in its respective category (editorial, review, original, or commentary).
 As a result, the page numbers in the 'Table of Contents' displayed for each issue will reflect this rather than numerical order.

 Direct marketing: Potential authors are invited by email.